Bronchitis

 Smoking, air pollution exposure, occupational dust/chemical inhalation, and a history of childhood respiratory infections.

-Co-existing health conditions such as asthma, allergies, or immune system disorders may compound the risk of developing Bronchitis.
+Co-existing health conditions such as asthma, allergies, or immune system disorders may compound the risk.

 When to Seek Emergency Care